uit-hdl/chatbot-for-mental-health/library/mental-health/will_i_get_better.md

-1. (show: statistics_on_who_gets_better.png) 1 in 5 people will
+1. [show `statistics_on_who_gets_better.png`] 1 in 5 people will
 recover completely within 5 years.
 3 in 5 people will improve, but may still experience symptoms occasionally.
 1 in 5 people will continue to have troublesome symptoms.

-2. There is a common misconception that people with schizophrenia have no chance of recovery.
+1. There is a common misconception that people with schizophrenia have no chance of recovery.
 This is not true: the symptoms of schizophrenia can improve with appropriate treatment, and some people recover completely.
 Recovery is a process that involves learning to manage